Elgin Parish: Elgin

-Today Elgin assesses for street lighting and community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 628.00 Elgin Centre.
+In 2020, Elgin assessed for street lighting and community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 628.00 Elgin Centre.

 Elgin Parish

 The local service district of the parish of Elgin (informally Elgin Parish), comprising all of the parish outside Elgin, was also established on 23 November 1966 but only assessed for fire protection.
 Ambulance service was added on 14 March 1973.

-Today the parish of Elgin assesses for community & recreation services and basic LSD services.
-The taxing authority is 614.00 Elgin Parish.
+In 2020, it assessed for community & recreation services and basic LSD services.
+The taxing authority was 614.00 Elgin Parish.

 Communities

 Communities at least partly within the parish;